 4B.D.
-CPC ZC 18-00083 An ordinance amending the zoning map of the City of Colorado Springs pertaining to 4.77 acres located southwest of East Fountain Boulevard and Alvarado Drive from OC/PBC/cr/AO (Office Complex and Planned Business Center with conditions of record and Airport Overlay) to PBC/AO (Planned Business Center with Airport Overlay).
+CPC ZC 18-00083 Ordinance No. 19-64 amending the zoning map of the City of Colorado Springs pertaining to 4.77 acres located southwest of East Fountain Boulevard and Alvarado Drive from OC/PBC/cr/AO (Office Complex and Planned Business Center with conditions of record and Airport Overlay) to PBC/AO (Planned Business Center with Airport Overlay).